threefoldtech/twin_server_v2/docs/server.md

     "url": "<substrate url>",
     "mnemonic": "<your account mnemonics>",
-    "twin_id": "<your twin id created on substrate>", "rmb_proxy": "<RMB proxy url>" // in case http rmb proxy needs to be used instead of redis rmb }
+    "twin_id": "<your twin id created on substrate>", "rmb_proxy": "<RMB proxy url>" // in case http rmb proxy needs to be used }
 ```